Start Your Expedition

 Combating money laundering, terrorist financing, fraud and sanctions violations

-Preventing money laundering and combating the financing of terrorism (AML/CFT) are at the heart of current regulatory developments in the EU.
-With the EU AML/CFT package introduced in 2021, the European Union has created a comprehensive framework to further strengthen and harmonize the fight against financial crime.
-This package includes important innovations, including the revision of the Money Transfers Regulation, a new Money Laundering Regulation and Directive and the establishment of the central supervisory authority AMLA.
+Anti-money laundering and countering the financing of terrorism (AML/CFT) are at the heart of current regulatory developments in the EU.
+With the EU AML package, the EU is establishing a harmonised regulatory framework to strengthen anti-money laundering measures and standardise European supervision.
+In particular, the package comprises the recast of the Money Transfer Regulation, the new Anti-Money Laundering Regulation and Directive, and the AMLA Regulation establishing the European Anti-Money Laundering Authority (AMLA).

 Key components of the EU AML package: